MattnViola/Saberin-music-manager/README.md

 ### 2. Error Handling and Conventions
 There are now multiple try-catch statements in the Controller and program.cs.
-As for conventions, I only turned the App_Data folder into AppData.
+As for conventions, I turned the App_Data folder into AppData, as well as turning the music-manager-starter.Data folder into Data.

 ### 3. Logging
 Serilog is implemented in most server-side functions.
 Logs are flushed to console, as well as a daily log in /Logs.